fastlane/docs/docs/generated/actions/scan.md

   `output_xctestrun` | Should provide additional copy of .xctestrun file (settings.xctestrun) and place in output path? | `false`
   `result_bundle` | Should an Xcode result bundle be generated in the output directory | `false` `use_clang_report_name` | Generate the json compilation database with clang naming convention (compile_commands.json) | `false`
+  `parallel_testing` | Optionally override the per-target setting in the scheme for running tests in parallel.
+Equivalent to -parallel-testing-enabled |
   `concurrent_workers` | Specify the exact number of test runners that will be spawned during parallel testing.
 Equivalent to -parallel-testing-worker-count |
   `max_concurrent_simulators` | Constrain the number of simulator devices on which to test concurrently.
 Equivalent to -maximum-concurrent-test-simulator-destinations |
   `disable_concurrent_testing` | Do not run test bundles in parallel on the specified destinations.
 Testing will occur on each destination serially.
 Equivalent to -disable-concurrent-testing | `false`